 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard trained lawyers has a combined 15+ years of legal experience, and have helped over 10,000 Americans apply for disability benefits.

 Applying for Social Security disability benefits can be confusing.
-If you feel overwhelmeed by the process, know that you are not along.
-We conducted a survey about the disability application process, and out the 1,003 individuals polled, only 5% had We’ve talked with our team of experienced lawyers to put together this step-by-step guide to applying for disability benefits.
+If you feel overwhelmed by the process, know that you are not alone.
+We conducted a survey about the disability application process, and out of the 1,003 individuals polled, only 5% answered all the questions correctly.
+We’ve talked with our team of experienced lawyers to put together this step-by-step guide to applying for disability benefits.

 We’ll walk you through the main application form for disability insurance benefits (SSA-16) and give you no-nonsense guidelines for communicating with the Social Security Administration (SSA).
 Plus, there are advice and tips we’ve learned from our years of helping people to apply for benefits successfully.